vercel/modelfusion/README.md

 ### [Generate Text](https://modelfusion.dev/guide/function/generate-text)

 Generate text using a language model and a prompt.
 You can stream the text if it is supported by the model.
+You can use images for multi-modal prompting if the model supports it (e.g. with [llama.cpp](https://modelfusion.dev/guide/)).
 You can use [prompt formats](https://modelfusion.dev/guide/function/generate-text#prompt-format) to change the prompt format of a model.

 #### generateText